Skip to content

 --label strings labels in key=value format; can separate by commas and/or use multiple instances of the flag

---merge-base string base revision for 3-way merge (uses same format as --restore)
+--merge-base string base revision for 3-way merge (uses same format as --restore); with --merge-external-source, overrides the default selection of the latest MergeExternal revision

 --merge-end string end revision for 3-way merge (uses same format as --restore)